richard-guyunqi/large_language_monkeys/README.md

 python starters/generate.py --gpu_device [gpu_index, starting from 0]
 ```
 All parameters, such as num_samples, num_prompts, total_gpus are set in starters/generate.py.
+Note that we don't use multi-gpu inference that's slower than dividing the dataset and running on separate gpus.

 ## Majority Pipeline
 ### Run majority votes